rvoogd12/science-blog/public/content/naming-polyatomic-ions.md

 What is crucial to grasp is that transition metals are distinct from other elements in a way that is significant for our topic.
 Namely, they possess the capability to display multiple oxidation states.
 In simpler terms, this means that they can lose varying amounts of electrons.
 In contrast, elements that are not transition metals do not have this flexibility.
 They can only lose a specific number of electrons.

-To briefly illustrate this, let's take the case of two monoatomic ions that are not transition metals, namely, potassium and magnesium.
+To briefly illustrate this, let's take the case of two monatomic ions that are not transition metals, namely, potassium and magnesium.
 Potassium can only lose one electron, forming a potassium ion (K⁺), while magnesium, which isn't a transition metal either, can only lose two electrons, resulting in a magnesium ion (Mg²⁺).

 On the other hand, when we consider a transition metal like copper, we observe that it can lose different quantities of electrons.
 For copper, the most prevalent oxidation states occur when it loses either one or two electrons.
 Therefore, **Cu⁺** and **Cu²⁺** represent the two main oxidation states of copper.